robinnong/toronto-rental-buildings-explorer/README.md

 ## TODO

 - [ ] Clean and load the remaining records (currently loaded 1100 of 3500 in both Firestore DB and Algolia search index)
-- [ ] Build the indices to support all types of filter combinations for querying the Firestore DB
 - [ ] Error messaging for failed queries
-- [ ] Inject filters as URL query params
+- [x] Inject filters as URL query params
 - [x] Inject text search as URL query params
 - [ ] Fix issue with some event handlers not firing on some touch interactions on mobile devices
 - [x] Fix issue with initializing the dual range slider value
 - [ ] Fix issue with dual range slider not clickable on mobile
 - [ ] Enhancement - use Redux state management to store data which has already been fetched
+- [ ] Add pagination using react-paginate

 ## Data Sources